-Horizon 2020 - Chapter 5 - Residential Land Use identifies several development strategies including the support of infill residential development, providing a mix of housing types, creating compatible densities, and by providing appropriate land use transitions.
-The proposed request, along with the concurrent request for duplex zoning, is generally consistent with these development strategies.
+Horizon 2020 - Chapter 5 - Residential Land Use identifies several development strategies including the support of infill residential development, providing a mix of housing types, creating compatible densities and by providing appropriate land use transitions.
+The proposed request for residential development, if designed to be low-density though a subdivision, is generally consistent with these development strategies.